- Section I: The ring

 Any excessive or undue spraying of water on a fighter during the break between rounds is prohibited.
 Seconds mustÂ wipe dry the ring canvas in their corner before the start of each round.
 Fighters mustÂ spit only in theÂ spittoon.

 8. Throwing in the towel

-Trainer, chief second or fighter’s manager may toss a towel into the ring in token of the defeat of his fighter.
-He then must follow the towel into the ring as soon as it is possible for him to do so.
+Trainer, chief second or fighter’s manager may toss a towel into the ring in token of the defeat of their fighter.
+They must then follow the towel into the ring as soon as possible.

 Section V: Conduct of Bouts